-According to Article 5a (2) TSM Regulation, providers may offer alternative tariffs i.e. covering non-EEA countries and including intra-EU communications where the prices of intra-EU communications may exceed the caps laid down in Article 5a (1) TSM Regulation.
-Consumers should have the option to choose such tariffs.
+According to Article 5a (2) TSM Regulation, providers may offer alternative tariffs (e.g. covering international communications tariffs for non-EEA countries and/or including intra-EEA communications where the metered prices of intra-EEA communications (or of only some intra-EEA communications) may exceed the caps laid down in Article 5a (1) TSM Regulation.
+Consumers should have the option to choose such tariffs, should the operators provide them.
 The pre-condition to free a provider from its obligation not to exceed the caps is that the consumer deliberately chooses such a tariff.
-An example for such alternative tariffs could include per minute billing with a charge of EUR 0.25 for both intra-EU calls and calls originating within EEA and terminating outside the EEA.
+Operators that offer such alternative tariffs must in any case offer the same domestic tariff plan (under the conditions mentioned in Guideline 20) with a regulated tariff.
+An example for such alternative tariffs could include per minute billing with a charge of EUR 0.25 for both intra-EEA calls and calls originating within EEA and terminating outside the EEA.
+Another possible example for such alternative tariffs could include EUR 0.10 EUR for calls between BENELUX countries and EUR 0.25 for both the remaining intra-EEA calls and calls originating within EEA and terminating outside the EEA.

-BEREC considers that alternative tariffs for intra-EU communications which are wholly or partly based on consumption of such services and include calls and/or SMS at the same price to countries outside the EEA can be offered without the restrictions of the price caps set forth in Article 5a (1) TSM Regulation.
-Other advantages, such as subsidised terminal equipment or discounts on other electronic communications services, offered by providers to consumers, are a normal part of competitive interaction and should not affect the applicability of the price caps for regulated intra-EU communications.
+BEREC considers that alternative tariffs for intra-EEA communications which are wholly or partly based on consumption of such services and include calls and/or SMS at the same price to countries outside the EEA can be offered without the restrictions of the price caps set forth in Article 5a (1) TSM Regulation.
+Other advantages, such as subsidised terminal equipment or discounts on other electronic communications services, offered by providers to consumers, are a normal part of competitive interaction and should not affect the applicability of the price caps for regulated intra-EEA communications.

 If a consumer is contacting his/her operator with the purpose to opt for an alternative tariff, he/she must be informed, before choosing this tariff, about the nature of the advantages which would thereby be lost.

-According to Article 5a (3) TSM Regulation, consumers with consumption-based tariffs for international communications, that include third countries and intra-EU communications, should have the opportunity to stay on alternative tariffs.
-BEREC is of the opinion that, to enable consumers with alternative tariffs to make an informed decision, providers of intra-EU communications should at least make them aware before 15 May 2019 of the new provisions (via SMS, monthly bill or app notification), including their obligation to switch consumers to the regulated tariffs on 15 July 2019, unless consumers specifically request to keep their existing alternative tariffs (i.e. tariffs in place before 15 May 2019).
-BEREC recommends that providers send a reminder to consumers on alternative tariffs in a reasonable time before they are automatically switched to the regulated tariffs.
-This would be the case of consumers having alternative tariffs in which at least one of the intra-EU communication services has a higher unit price than the price-cap.
-BEREC notes that consumers having tariffs as set out in Guideline 4 are covered by the regulation to the extent as they must have the opportunity to request a switch to a regulated tariff.

-According to Articles 5a (1) TSM Regulation, a switch from or to a regulated tariff for international communications has to be made free of charge, within one working day and shall not entail conditions or restrictions with regard to other elements of the subscription.
+According to Articles 5a (4) TSM Regulation, a switch from or to a regulated tariff for international communications has to be made free of charge, within one working day and shall not entail conditions or restrictions with regard to other elements of the subscription.
 The switch to a regulated tariff should not impact other elements of the subscription such as the domestic tariff, but the switch may result in a change of prices for international communications services included in the alternative tariff or tariffs described in Guideline 4.
 BEREC expects switching between alternative and regulated tariffs to occur in a proportionate manner.

-Should operators introduce any changes to their intra-EU communications tariffs, which are not required to comply with the provisions of the TSM Regulation, consumers are entitled to withdraw from their contracts in accordance with the national legislation.
+Should operators introduce any changes to their intra-EEA communications tariffs, which are not required to comply with the provisions of the TSM Regulation, consumers are entitled to withdraw from their contracts in accordance with the national legislation.

 Charges in currencies other than the Euro